Table of Contents

 If You Are Inside Canada

-Not all Service Canada locations offer biometrics
+Not all Service Canada offices offer biometrics

 Appointment is mandatory

-Special IRCC-authorized officers collect biometrics
+Special IRCC officers handle biometrics

 5. What Happens After Biometrics?

-Background & Eligibility Review
+1. Background Review Begins

 You may receive: